liulhdarks/darks-logs/README.md

 Darks Logs
 ==========

-Darks logs is a log library like log4j for Java, Android and Web project.
-It can be configured and used like log4j,.
+Darks logs is a log library for Java, Android and Web project.
+It can be configured and used like log4j.
 At the same time it can be easy to used on android application.
 Darks logs can output log message to console, logcat, file, socket, sqlite and so on.
 Developers can even customize its output style.
+Relative to the log4j, its ease of use is higher, lighter weight, better extensibility and portability.
+It is designed to solve the Android logs cannot be flexible control grade, format style and where can be saved or output.
+It provides unified to Android transplantation for PC, the WEB log processing.<br/>
 Let's have a look how to use it.

 Configuration File
 -----------
 Before we use darks-logs, we must create the configuration file named logd.properties.

-### Java configuration
+### Java Configuration
 If your project need to work on console, Web or desktop with Java, you should create the logd.properties in the root of src directory.

-### Android configuration
+### Android Configuration
 If your project need to work on android application, you should create it in assets directory.
 After ensure logd.properties file exists, we must set the android.app.Application object to Logger before used.<br/>
 Example:<br/>
 <pre>